 Steadman Hawkins Clinic of the Carolinas offers total joint replacement for knees, hips and shoulders as well as partial replacement and resurfacing for hips and knees.
 Our team is among the first to get new devices and use the latest techniques and consistently work to move forward orthopaedic care through research and education.
 In fact, one of our surgeons, Brian Burnikel, was one the first to utilize the Birmingham Hip Resurfacing, an alternative to total hip replacement.

-Joint replacement surgery is offered in two of our state-of-the-art facilities, Patewood Memorial Hospital and Greer Memorial Hospital.
+Joint replacement surgery is performed at Patewood Memorial Hospital.
 In developing one of the finest joint programs in the region, we strive to combine the latest technology with high standards of patient care and comfort.
 Once a patient and their doctor determine that joint surgery is the best option, they begin a program to learn about their procedure and how to prepare for surgery as well as what to expect after surgery.
 It also gives patients a chance to meet the staff, see the facilities and become familiar with the surroundings.
 This knowledge helps patients feel more at ease and comfortable which can have a positive effect on the healing and rehabilitative process.

 Joint Replacement Videos